 13 Steps To CRAWL by Leonard CrawleyTor's Saga: Chapter One CRAWL, aka Dungeon Crawl, by Linley Henzell and the CRAWL development team, is a free, easy to learn yet difficult to master fantasy role playing game.
-It is a randomized, or roguelike, dungeon crawl simulation in the style of Rogue, NetHack and Dungeons & Dragons, yet offers up its own unique magical fantasy world to explore.
-The object of CRAWL is to find and return the mystical Orb Of Zot, a feat few have ever achieved.
+It's a roguelike: a randomized underground adventure simulation in the style of Rogue, NetHack and Dungeons & Dragons, yet offers its own twists and a unique magical fantasy world to explore.
+The object of CRAWL is to find and steal a great mystical Orb guarded by demons, and far worse entities, in the dangerous magic realm of Zot, a feat few have achieved without cheating.
 CRAWL features "...Large, highly random dungeon settings; huge range of races/classes to choose from; comprehensive skill system; complex magic system with about 140 spells; hundreds of monsters; multiple dungeon branches and gates to other planes; a dozen religions to choose from; random artifacts, mutations, vaults, water, lava, clouds, yaks and many more weird things!"
 Never played a roguelike before?
-Follow along with this overview, read the documentation included in the CRAWL zip file and you should be all set.
+Follow along with this overview, skim the documentation included in the CRAWL zip file and you'll be all set.

 Note: Always make sure the Num Lock key is OFF on your keyboard when you play CRAWL.